IIIF/website/source/event/2023/naples/index.md

 ### **Register**

 * Please register for Conference and/or the Showcase using Conftool.
 Payment must be submitted following your registration via Paypal using a credit card number, or via check.
 You can register [here](https://www.conftool.org/iiif2023/index.php?page=index).
+Registration will close on May 16, 2023.

 ### **Travel**